Table of Contents

 6. Kieron Pollard

-Kieron Pollard announced his retirement from international cricket in April 2022 and it was a surprise to hear that news in a T20 World Cup year.
-That would certainly be a loss for the West Indian team but we can expect to see Pollard feature in franchise cricket for a few more years.
+Kieron Pollard announced his retirement from international cricket in April 2022, and it was a surprise to hear that news in a T20 World Cup year.
+That would certainly be a loss for the West Indian team, but we can hope to see Pollard feature in franchise cricket for a few more years.

 His numbers improve considerably in the domestic game.
 Overall, Pollard’s strike rate lifts above 150 and his highest score of 104 came in 2018 when he was playing for St Lucia Stars against Barbados Tridents in the Caribbean Premier League.